nf-core/nanoseq/docs/usage.md

 ### `--protocol`

-Specifies the data type being inputted (DNA, cDNA or directRNA)
+Specifies the type of data that was sequenced i.e. "DNA", "cDNA" or "directRNA".

 ### `--stranded`